 Prescribed TextsSignals & Systems by Alan V. Oppenheim, Alan S. Willsky, with S. Hamid Nawab.

 Linear Algebra - theory and application of Euclidean vector spaces.
-Vector spaces: linear independence, bases and dimension; eigenvalues and eigenvectors; orthogonality and least squares.
+Vector spaces: linear independence, bases and dimension; eigenvalues and eigenvectors; orthogonality.

 Tuition fees are for the academic year indicated at the top of the page.